Elliott Randall

-Elliott Randall (born June 15, 1947) is an American guitarist best known for being a session musician with popular artists.
-Randall played the well-known guitar solos from Steely Dan's song "Reelin' in the Years" and Irene Cara's song "Fame".
+Elliott Randall (born June 15, 1947) is an American guitarist, best known for being a session musician and performing with popular music artists.
+Randall played the well-known guitar solos on Steely Dan's song "Reelin' in the Years" and Irene Cara's song "Fame".
 The former solo was ranked as the 40th best guitar solo of all time by the readers of Guitar World magazine and the eighth best guitar solo by Q4 Music.